mafflerbach/doconaut/README.md

     <glossentry>foreign word with blank</<glossentry>
     <glossentry>singel</<glossentry>

-It should be noted that if you using this tags, must you write by your selfe the explanation.
+It should be noted that if you using this tags, must you write by your self the explanation.
 You connected your entry and the explanation with the id attribute.
 In these Examples:

     <div id="foreign_word_with_blank">
       word_or_sentence